By Karen

 Hotel zum Türken

-Next door to the ruins of the Berghof is the Hotel zum Türken, Hitler's neighbor during the Third Reich period, and still receiving guests.
-Fascinating place to stay.
+Next door to the ruins of the Berghof is the Hotel zum Türken, Hitler's neighbor during the Third Reich period.
+It was a fascinating place to stay, but it's currently closed for "remodeling".
+No date yet for reopening.

 The Eagle's Nest